-Commission Chair requests that the landowner(s) or representative (with documentation proving power of attorney) come forward, state their name for record and administers the following oath: "DO YOU SOLEMNLY SWEAR (OR AFF TO GIVE ABOUT THE WHOLE TRUTH, AND NOTHING BUT T FAMILY TRANSFER E Landowner Signature Date Commission Chair asks the following quest: 1.
-Did you buy the property with the in 2.
-Do you or your transferees intend to 3.
-Have you talked to anyone at the Co 4.
-Will the property be developed?
-5. Will the recipient of the property be Questions to ask if the Recipient is a Minor: 6.
-Do you have a trust established for a 7.
-Who is the trustee of the trust or wh 8.
-If the property is sold, will the mone ntent of dividing it? transfer the property withounty about going through residing on the property. the child(ren) to hold the to controls it? h Subdivision review?
-Chairman, Beaverhead County Commission ier Date Signature of Witness Date OFFICE USE ONLY: □ Approval □ Denial By: Time: Date:
+Commission Chair requests that the landowner(s) or representative (with documentation proving power of attorney) come forward, state their name for record and administers t the following oath: "DO YOU SOLEMNLY SWEAR (OR AFF TO GIVE ABOUT THEI WHOLE TRUTH, AND NOTHING BUT T FAMILY TRANSFER E Landowner Signature Date Commission Chair asks the following question ons: 1.
+Did you buy the property with the in • Do you or your transferees intend to transfer the property within the next year?
+3. Have you talked to anyone at the Co unty about going throug th Subdivision review?
+4. Will the property be developed?
+5. Will the recipient of the property be residing on the property ?
+Questions to ask if the Recipient is a Minor: 6.
+Do you have a trust established for the property?
+7. Who is the trustee of the trust or who o controls it?
+8. If the property is sold, will the mone ey be held in trust?
+Chairman, Beaverhead County Commissione - er Date Signature of Witness Date OFFICE USE ONLY: □ Approval □ Denial Ву: Time: Date: